 Leave your name and contact details and we'll get in touch.

 The world’s largest companies tend to have an enormous amount of items that they purchase globally in multiple languages and systems.
-There is often a significant hidden saving to be unlocked through prudent and targeted standardization efforts on this Big Data, but it’s not without significant effort.
-In the past, it didn’t make much sense to do it since without algorithmic automation it ends up being an impractical task to do quickly and well.
-With Refresh software automation it remains a formidable task but stubborn savings that were previously impractical are now firmly within reach.
+There is often a significant hidden saving to be unlocked through prudent and targeted standardization efforts on this master data, but it’s not without significant effort.
+In the past, it didn’t make much sense to do it, since without algorithmic automation it ends up being an impractical task to do quickly and well.
+With Refresh software automation the stubborn savings that were previously impractical are now firmly within reach.

 This particular customer is a household-name Fortune 50 Chemical multinational with many materials – around 4 million SKU’s in their ERP systems spread around 200 sites in 35 countries worldwide.
 After demonstrating the potential for tangible savings on a successful test set of 10 000 Raw, Semi-Finished and Finished SKU’s, the global HQ in the USA signed up for a full global enterprise license of both Refresh Desktop and Refresh Server.Case Study - Auto UNSPSC at Global Top 3 Chemical Co.
 Read more

 The world’s largest coated fine paper company was facing a Big Data challenge – how to optimally manage an increasing number of materials, services, and suppliers across multiple countries and languages.
 Two major strategies had been decided by the corporate procurement department: 1) to leverage Procurement by Spend Visibility / Spend Transparency across mills, and 2) to lower working capital by eliminating duplicates and permit sharing of critical items.